catseye/Tamsin/README.markdown

     + a stuff a b stuff a
     ? expected 'b' found 'a'

 We need to be able to test arguments somehow.
-Well... how about we pattern match the term?
-Hahaha.
+We can do that with pattern-matching, which works in Tamsin very similarly to how it works in Erlang (except here, there are no guards or list sugar.)

     | main = blerf(tree(a, b)).
     | blerf(tree(X, Y)) = return X.